 If this is your first time trying CBD, start with a small dose amount and work your way up.
 Patience is important here, as it may take a bit of trial and error to find the perfect dose of CBD that’s right for you.
 If you don’t feel any effects or relief from your first CBD tincture, don’t get frustrated, just up the dose next time to see if it increases its effect.

-While many people use CBD for added health benefits, little human research has been done to validate these claims.
+While many people use CBD for added health benefits, little research has been done to validate these claims within the medical community.
 CBD tinctures have not been approved by the FDA, so there is no significant regulation of the industry.
 This presents a few challenges, the first being that it’s not easy to find a healthcare professional that can provide guidance on CBD use.
 While some people admire CBD and praise its health advantages, this may not be true for everyone.
 The second issue with CBD use is that you’ll be taking any supplements at your own risk.
 With this, it’s important to remember that any dosing information should not be taken as the end-all-be-all to CBD use.

 Ever considered trying a CBD-infused beverage but didn’t know where to find one?
 Check out our top picks for CBD coffee and drinks from quality brands.

 An estimated 91 million people suffer from joint pain or arthritis, and medical experts are finding CBD to have a range of therapeutic properties, particularly in the areas of inflammation and pain management.